wso2/docs-choreo-dev/en/docs/develop-components/develop-a-web-application.md

     The DevOps configurations related to scaling, health checks and configuration & secret management are available to all Web Application components regardless of how they were created, similar to other Choreo components.

 3. To access your Web application, copy the **Web App URL** on the environment card and paste it in a browser.
 You will see your React App that you created.

+## Promote your Web Application to Production

+When you promote your component, if there is no deployment in the production environment you will get the following options.

+- Define new configuration values

+- Use Development configurations

+You can select **Define new configuration values** option to create new config files for Production environment or **Use Development configurations** option to copy the configs and secrets defined in the development environment.

 ## Create a short URL for your Web Application in Production